derberg/code-of-conduct-sentiment-analysis-github-action/README.md

 ### Basic example using Google Natural Language API

 Below you can find a basic example of how you can use the action with Google API.
-It analizes the sentiment and puts the information the the logs.
+It analyzes the sentiment and puts the information in the logs.
 Google API key should be stored in [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) under `GCP_KEY` name.

 Google API is [not expensive](https://cloud.google.com/natural-language/pricing).
-It is free up to 5k requests, and 1$ up to 1m requests.
+It is free up to 5k requests and 1$ up to 1m requests.

 ```yaml
 name: 'Sentiment analysis'